ceydaduzgec/fastapi-scraper/README.md

 * Modeling your download task objects that is stored in the database is highly recommended
 * If you use any additional library, don't forget to **include it in the `requirements.txt` file** (`docker-compose` actually uses it)
 * You can use `docker-compose up --build` command to test your own code.
 Go to `http://localhost:8000/docs` to see auto generated API documentation
+* You can add `progress` to download status endpoint as a bonus requirement

 ## Tools needed